 Internships and Field Work

 Western New England University students in the Forensic Biology major have internship opportunities to work in lab settings and conduct independent research in order to hone their crime lab investigative techniques.
-Our students have interned at organizations ranging from the Brigham & Women's Hospital Morgue to the Connecticut Controlled Substance and Toxicology Lab, from Con-Test Laboratories to the Suffolk County (NY) Crime Lab, as well as many other sites.
+Our students have interned at organizations including the Brigham & Women's Hospital Morgue, the Connecticut Controlled Substance and Toxicology Lab, Con-Test Laboratories, Suffolk County (NY) Crime Lab, the Connecticut State Police Forensic Lab, the Maine State Health and Environmental Testing Laboratory, Northeastern Correctional Center, Suffolk Crime Lab, and many other sites.

 Study Abroad: Become a Global Citizen